legokidlogan/fiducial-fez/README.md

 2. Slice the models in Cura (or your slicer of choice).
 3. Make some slight adjustments to the end of the resulting gcode file, noted shortly later.
 4. Use [add_fez_gcode.lua](/printcode/lua/add_fez_gcode.lua) and the lua snippets from part 1 to generate the extra gcode.
 5. Insert the new gcode, as described below, and print.
 Prints will first use white filament, then black, and if needed, red and/or blue.
+The baseplates instead do white, black, and some third color of your choice.

 The very end of gcode files generated by Cura typically look something like this: